Greenland Hills, Dallas

-Greenland Hills is a neighborhood in east Dallas, Texas, United States.
-It is bounded on the west by North Central Expressway (US 75), on the south by Vanderbilt Avenue, on the east by Greenville Avenue and on the north by McCommas Boulevard.

-The area is also known as the M Streets due to two major streets (McCommas and Monticello) and many of the minor streets starting with the letter M.

-The neighborhood also forms the M Streets Conservation District.
+Greenland Hills (also known as the M Streets) is a neighborhood in East Dallas, Texas, United States.
+The area is also known as the M Streets due to two major streets (McCommas and Monticello) and many of the minor streets starting with the letter M. The neighborhood also forms the M Streets Conservation District.

 About

+The official legal boundary is: center line of the alley between McCommas Boulevard and Longview Street on the north, the center line of Greenville Avenue on the east, the centerline of the alley between Vanderbilt Avenue and Goodwin Avenue on the south, and the centerline of US-75 on the west, but excluding Block 2193, Lots 9 and 10 and Block H2912, Lot 8A, and containing approximately 176 acres of land.